lf-/gankra.github.io/blah/rust-layouts-and-abis/index.md

 | f32            | 4    | ≤4    | float   | float             | all                         |
 | f64            | 8    | ≤8    | float   | double            | all                         |

+In theory `u128` and `i128` should match the ABI of `__int128` but [they don't right now due to a bug in llvm][llvm-int128].

 Note that in practice primitives are *usually* aligned to their size.
-A smaller alignment is usually an indication that the type is software-emulated on that platform (e.g. `u64` has align 4 on x86, and `u128` has align 8 on x64).
+A smaller alignment is often an indication that the type is software-emulated on that platform (e.g. `u64` has align 4 on x86 linux).
 Ultimately the size and alignment is just "whatever the target's standard C implementation does", as compatibility is our primary concern here.

 Arrays (`[T; n]`) have the same layout as C arrays: aligned to `T`, with `n * size_of::<T>()` size, and element `i` is at byte offset `i * size_of::<T>()`.
 However arrays currently have no specified type-kind, as arrays cannot actually be passed by-value in C (`void func(int x[5])` is semantically identical to `void func(int* x)`).